MOSEK/mosek.rust/doc/source/api.rst

     ``type : i32``
         Returns the type of the requested matrix.

-|mosek| maintains a vector denoted by :math:`E` of symmetric data matrixes.
-This function makes it possible to obtain important information about an data matrix in :math:`E`.
+Obtains information of  a matrix from the symmetric matrix storage E.

 .. index:: get_task_name